5 Things You’re Saying That Let You Off the Hook (But Keep You Stuck)

 I'm fascinated by the way we create our identities.
 Those two little words, "I am", hold so much power to define how we see ourselves and how the world sees us.

 Identity is important.
-It's critical for our sense of wellbeing and worth.
+It's critical for your sense of wellbeing and self-worth.
 The ability to describe your self-identity in a way that is clear and meaningful gives you a foundation on which to interact with the world around you.

-So you'd think we'd be intentional about the self-identity we create.
+So you'd think you'd be intentional about the self-identity you create.

-We're so often not.
-We say "I'm sad" or "I'm angry".
-We say "I'm a coach" or "I'm a teacher".
-We fix ourselves into these little boxes, confusing our identity with a feeling, an illness, or an occupation.
+I’m so often not.
+I say "I'm sad" or "I'm angry".
+I say "I'm a coach" or "I'm a teacher".
+I fix myself into these little boxes, confusing my identity with a feeling, an illness, or an occupation.

-We are not nouns.
-We are verbs - constantly evolving and changing beings.
-Quite literally in fact.
+Human beings are not nouns.
+We are verbs, constantly evolving and changing beings.
+Quite literally, in fact.
 On a cellular level, you are not the same collection of cells you were when you woke up this morning; in fact, our entire bodies regenerate themselves every 7 years or so.
-You've experienced and learnt things today that you didn't yesterday so your neural pathways are different.
+You've experienced and learnt things today that you didn't yesterday, so your neural pathways are different.

 Use more verbs than "I am" to describe yourself